OCHA-DAP/ocha-anticipy/docs/datasources/glofas.rst

 still need to be extracted.
 This GloFAS Python module takes care of all of these steps.

-A note about model versions: On 26 May 2021 GloFAS released `version 3
+Both the latest version (version 4, released summer 2023) and the previous version (version 3,
+`released May 2021
 <https://www.copernicus.eu/en/news/news/observer-whats-new-latest-glofas-31-release>`_
-of their model.
-While version 2 is still available on CDS, it will soon be phased out.
-Thus this module is currently only able to download version 3.
+)
+are supported.
+We do not support version 2 at this time.

 Before describing the module usage, we will outline the different GloFAS datasets available: reanalysis, forecast, and reforecast.
+All datasets have a spatial resolution of 0.05° in version 4, and 0.1° for version 3.

 Reanalysis
 ~~~~~~~~~~